carterfunkhouser/PersonalWebsite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
  - Depression
- - Risk
  - Digital mental health
+ - Intervention
- - Experience sampling
+ - Early identification

 # Education to show in About widget
 education: